 Other technological advances for students include new printers in all studios in Spring 2016 and the addition of two color self-serve printers (up from one full-service printer).

-Students also have three full-service plotters and five self-serve plotters (up from three), giving students 24/7 access to plotting.
+Students also have two full- and self-service plotters and five self-serve plotters (up from three), giving students 24/7 access to plotting.

 Technology available in the Fab Lab is available to all students, regardless of year.
 It includes 3D printers, a laser cutter, water jet cutter, CNC routers, X-axis mill and robotics.